Auxiliary Forces: Multi-capability

-Another challenge to General Laânigri, like all security officials of the country: the fight against terrorism.
-Last year, Cherki Drais, the newly appointed head of the DGSN, requested reinforcements for Laânigri.
+Another challenge faced by General Laânigri and other senior security officials was combatting terrorism.
+In 2012, Charki Draiss, the newly appointed head of the DGSN, requested reinforcements for Laânigri.
 Thus, joint patrols of police and auxiliary forces of elements have emerged in major cities.
 Between officers of FA, there is even talk of preparing a new status for their bodies, with new missions and new ways (including weapons and dogs).

 Armaments

 Auxiliary Forces are equipped with PAMAS G1, MAS 36, MAT 49, MAC 24/29, AK-47 and FN MAG, and armed armored vehicle 32 UR 416 and Panhard AML 60.

 The Moroccan Auxiliary Forces took delivery of 88 Lenco BearCat armored vehicles in riot control, troop transport, communications, convoy protection, and SWAT variants.